What is Automation Testing? Ultimate Guide to Test Automation

 5-Step Automated Testing Process

-The following outlines the process of how to set up automated testing:
+The following outlines how to set up automated testing:

 Define the requirements of the test to determine if it is a candidate for automation.
 Next, define what the test case is supposed to do.

-Choose the right tool for the test at hand (read on to the next section).
+Choose the right tool for the test (as discussed in the above section).

 Design and develop the test cases.
 Start small to determine if the automation is effective.
 Clearly label and document test cases being automated.